pjincz/nginx-cgi/README.md

 This option can contains nginx variables, see
 <https://nginx.org/en/docs/varindex.html> for more details.

+This option is extremely useful in a lot of senarios, for example:

+* run CGI scripts missing x-perm
+* do sudo before executing CGI script
+* wrap general binary as CGI script
+* filter CGI script output
+* ...

 Default: empty

 ### `cgi_working_dir <dir>`

 Set the working directory of CGI script.

-If this value is set to empty, then the CGI script will inherit nginx' working directory.
+If this value is set to empty, CGI scripts will inherit nginx' working directory.

-If this value is set to an non-empty string, the CGI script will be launched with giving directory.
+If this value is set to an non-empty string, the CGI script will be launched with giving working directory.

 The action of changing working directory may failed.
 For example, giving directory doesn't exist, no perm or name too long.
 In this case, script will